 Verbal Autopsy and Participatory Action research (VAPAR): People-centred and action-oriented methods in South Africa | Dr L D'Ambruoso, University of Aberdeen

-This presentation will report on the development of a people-centred health systems research project called VAPAR (Verbal Autopsy and Participatory Action Research).
-VAPAR is a method to combine extended VA data describing mortality in large groups of people in terms of social and systems circumstances, to provide complementary information on medical causes.
-VAPAR then combines these with local knowledge gained from Participatory Action Research (PAR), a process in which communities organise evidence for action.
-The method is embedded in the health system at different levels throughout to ensure practical relevance.
+This presentation will report on the development of a people-centred health systems research method called VAPAR (Verbal Autopsy and Participatory Action Research).
+VAPAR is a method with three main elements.
+First, VA is extended to describe mortality in terms of social and health systems circumstances, in order to complement information on medical causes.
+Second, the extended VA data are further verified and amplified with local knowledge gained via a Participatory Action Research (PAR) process in which communities organise evidence for action.
+Thirdly, and throughout, the method is embedded in the health system at different to ensure practical relevance.

 Mobile VA, technological advances and ethical priorities | Dr E Fottrell, UCL

 Using mobile phones to combine simplified VA data collection instruments with automated methods to assign cause of death creates an opportunity to greatly increase the coverage and timeliness of cause-specific mortality data.
 Drawing on recent field experiences, this talk will describe advances in mobile phone implementation of VA and highlight key operational and ethical challenges, as well as opportunities for public health action, that are emerging.